in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 spring.h2.console.enabled=true
 ```

-You can start the application by running H2InMemoryDbDemoApplication as a java application.
+You can start the application by running H2InMemoryDbDemoApplication as a Java application.

-You can also run the H2-Console on the browser
+The H2-Console can also be accessed via the web browser.
 - http://localhost:8080/h2-console
 - Use db url jdbc:h2:mem:testdb

 ### Questions
-- Where is the database created?
+- Where was the database created?
   - In Memory - Using H2
 - What schema is used to create the tables?
-  - Created based on the entities defined
+  - created based on the entities defined
 - Where are the tables created?
   - Created based on the entities defined
   - In Memory - Using H2
 - Can I see the data in the database?
    - http://localhost:8080/h2-console
    - Use db url jdbc:h2:mem:testdb
-- Where is Hibernate coming in from?
+- Where is Hibernate coming from?
-  - Through Spring Data JPA Starter
+  - Through the Spring Data JPA Starter
-- How is a datasource created?
+- How is a data source created?
   - Through Spring Boot Auto Configuration

-### Magic of Spring Boot and in Memory Database
+### Spring Boot's magic and in-memory databases
 - Zero project setup or infrastructure
 - Zero Configuration
 - Zero Maintainance
 - Easy to use for Learning and Unit Tests
 - Simple Configuration to switch to a real database

-### Restrictions of using inmemory database
+### Restrictions on using in-memory databases
-- Data is not persisted between restarts
+- Data is not persisted between restarts.